Asynchronous Task Execution with QgsTask

 QgsApplication.taskManager().addTask(task)

-When the task completes, finished() runs on the main thread.
+When the task finishes, finished() runs on the main thread.
 This is where you safely interact with Qt widgets.
-If your plugin requires complex modal dialogs or dynamic form generation to display results, follow established patterns for Designing Qt Dialogs and Form Widgets to ensure proper parent-child ownership and memory management.
+If your plugin requires complex modal dialogs or dynamic form generation to display results, follow established patterns for designing Qt dialogs and form widgets to ensure proper parent-child ownership and memory management.

 python